projectvulcan/as400tail/README.md

 ![This is an image](screenshot2.png)

+When new entries are written to the monitored file, the display will refresh and highlight those new entries.
+Timer at bottom right of the screen indicates how long it's been since new entries were found.
+You can navigate left/right (like DSPPFM) if your records are longer.

 ## Additional Notes
 You will require ILE C compiler in addition to RPG and DDS.
+The program will always read last record entry, so if your file is not sequential or if your PF make use of REUSEDLT then this program is not for you.